Delaware, Ohio: 2000 census

-Law and government
+Government

-The City of Delaware operates under a council-manager form of government.
-Council, as the legislative body, represents the entire community and is empowered by the City Charter to formulate policy.
-City Council has seven members: three elected at-large by all city residents, and four representing the four city wards and elected only by those ward residents.
+The City of Delaware operates under a council–manager form of government.
+Council, as the legislative body, represents the entire community and is empowered by the city charter to formulate policy.
+City council has seven members: three elected at-large by all city residents, and four representing the four city wards and elected only by those ward residents.
 All council members serve four-year terms.
-The mayor and vice mayor are selected by Council from among the at-large members and serve two-year terms.
-Council members are part-time civil servants who do not maintain offices at City Hall but, rather, serve their constituency through personal contact.
+The mayor and vice mayor are selected by council from among the at-large members and serve two-year terms.

-The City Manager handles the day-to-day administration of the city and is appointed by the City Council.
-The current City Manager is R. Thomas Homan.
+The city manager handles the day-to-day administration of the city and is appointed by the city council.